MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 ## Requirements

-* Running Windows 8.1/Windows Server 2012 R2 or later
+* Running Windows 10 or Windows Server TP3
 * Hyper-V is enabled
 * 20GB available
   * 6GB to download a zip file containing: